How to Develop Your Decision-Making Skills: 15 Crucial Tips

 Illustration Man Yes No Direction Sign

-If you are habitually indecisive, decision-making can feel like an extreme sport.
-Spending days on end trying to settle on a decision before you end up changing your mind a couple more times again is an exhausting endeavour and quite a harmful habit.
+If you’re habitually indecisive, decision making can feel like an extreme sport.
+Spending days on end trying to settle on a decision before you end up changing your mind a couple more times again is an exhausting endeavor — and quite a harmful habit.

-Being skilfully decisive can be a determining factor in your career, business and personal life.
-In a professional environment, your decision-making skills can make all the difference between getting a promotion or getting fired.
-It is a soft skill that employers are always on the lookout for, as it shows that you can arrive at a conclusion independently when faced with a problem.
+Being skillfully decisive can be a determining factor in your work, business and personal life.
+In a professional environment, your decision-making skills can make all the difference between getting a promotion and getting fired.
+It’s a soft skill that employers are always on the lookout for, as it shows that you can arrive at a conclusion independently when faced with a problem.

 If you’re convinced that it’s time for a change, or if you haven’t quite decided yet, the following steps are a good starting point.
 Read on and learn how to develop your decision-making skills.